pcoder/wisebender/README.md

 An online Wiselib-based source compilation infrastructure for the cloud.
 This is a fork of [codebender.cc](www.codebender.cc).
 The [Wiselib](www.wiselib.org) framework is difficult and time-consuming in installation, given the fact that we have so many different platforms.
 This project aims at easing this by providing user with cloud infrastructure to compile Wiselib-based apps.

+This repository was created to manage the source code for the GSoC 2013 - [Wiselib Online Editing Project](https://google-melange.appspot.com/gsoc/project/google/gsoc2013/m_ravi/6001)

 Proposition
 -----------